microsoft/msticnb/docs/source/creatingnotebooklets.rst

 This documentation is used by the notebooklet browser and the show_help() function to provide extended user-friendly help.

-The first three lines of code handle assiging metadata and documentation data from the notebooklet yaml file (see below) so that the notebooklet code can access it.
+The first three lines of code handle assigning metadata and documentation data from the notebooklet YAML file (see below) so that the notebooklet code can access it.

 .. warning:: Do not change these lines unless you know what you are doing.